ReFirmLabs/binwalk/README.md

 $ binwalk firmware.bin
 ```

-For additional examples and desriptions of advanced options, see the [wiki](https://github.com/devttys0/binwalk/wiki).
+For additional examples and descriptions of advanced options, see the [wiki](https://github.com/devttys0/binwalk/wiki).